axantum/xecrets-net/README.md

 ### How To Build? ###

 For Windows, download the source code and open in Visual Studio.
-There are no external dependencies that are note resolved with Nuget.
+There are no external dependencies that are not resolved with Nuget.

-Unit tests require a NUnit-compatible unit test runnere.
+Unit tests require a NUnit-compatible unit test runner.

 ### How to Contribute ###